jupyter/jupyter/docs/source/glossary.rst

       stay open in memory after evaluation while the REPL is running.

    terminal
-       A window used to type in commands to be executed (Linux and OS X).
+       In modern times, a `terminal <https://en.wikipedia.org/wiki/Computer_terminal>`_ refers to a simple text-based program where you type commands for your computer to run, also commonly called a `console <https://en.wikipedia.org/wiki/System_console>`_.

    The Big Split
        An event and effort undertaken around 2015 by IPython developers to split up